StateFarm-STEM/pyinthesky/lesson3/README.md

 - How to connect the BMP180 to the Arduino using a breadboard
 - How to create a new Arduino Sketch project using the Adafruit BMP085 Library
 - Write the code in the Arduino IDE and upload it to the Arduino
-  - measure the temperature in celcius from the BMP180 and convert to fahrenheit
+  - measure the temperature in Celsius from the BMP180 and convert to Fahrenheit
   - read the pressure in pascals and convert to inches of mercury
   - print your calculations to the Arduino's serial port
 - Watch your code run on the Arduino using Arduino IDE's serial monitor